 Companies like Zulily, however, have avoided such fates by focusing on a narrow niche—busy moms—generating excitement around what they stand for and offer, and offering a variety of products that makes their customers come back for more.

-How to prepare for and conduct flash sales successfully:
+How to prepare for and conduct flash sales successfully to improve online sales:

 - Most customers want their purchases to be shipped quickly, so ensure one-day shipping is available.

 - Flash sales will often result in a large number of orders for a few items.
 While building demand through excitement and scarcity is great, you can end up disappointing customers if they pay for products that are no longer available.
 So keep an eye on stock levels, build your supply chain accordingly, and stay in constant contact with the customer, offering updates throughout the process